top of page

 - showing great care, attention, and effort : marked by careful attention and perseverance.

 And there I landed on the complete thought I was looking for when I think of the term woodshedding.
-After 20 plus years as a professional songwriter, I can look back at those times I woodshedded hard.
-It didn’t always deliver a great song, but it did develop some key elements that made me a better songwriter.
-It was where I developed the ability to look patiently at an idea from all angles, learned perseverance and how to focus, and importantly, to “listen” to an idea rather than tackle it with my intellect.
+When I look back at those times I woodshedded alot early in my career, it didn’t always deliver a great song, but it did help me to develop some key skills that made me a better songwriter.
+It was where I grew my ability to look patiently at an idea from all angles, where I learned perseverance and how to focus, and importantly, how to “listen” to an idea rather than tackle it with my intellect.

 bottom of page